mvilledieu/shadertoy-react/README.md

 #### Shadertoy like React Component ####

-Small react component letting you easily add shaders you've been building on Shadertoy to your React page.
-I found myself using Shadertoy most of the time when I needed to create some shader for projects, since the live reload functionnality makes it really easy to start working on the visual quickly.
+Small react component letting you easily add responsive full canvas shader to your React page. `shadertoy-react` supports `shadertoy` glsl syntax, but also the classic glsl syntax, so you can easily build your shader in shadertoy leveraging the live reload functionality and copy past it to your React app once you are done without having to worry about converting the syntax to the classic glsl syntax.

- Can be really usefull when you want to add some interactive pieces in your web page or even just replace static images by interactive/generative shader.
+`shadertoy-react` also gives you access to almost all the built in uniforms existing on `shadertoy` plus some new ones like for example the gyroscope data of your phone etc. Start writting code using any of these built in uniforms without having to worry about passing anything to the shader, `shadertoy-react` takes care of all that for you.
+Also, you can still pass customs uniforms as a prop if you actually need some more flexibility.

+You could for example use postprocessing on images and videos, raytracing, raymarching, etc... the limitation are yours, now you have everything you need to focus on the shader art itself.

 ## The way it works

 Same as the Shadertoy implementation.
 Basically it uses WebGL on a `<canvas/>` and render a material on a full viewport quad composed of 2 triangles.
 The canvas size matches the css size of your element, by default it it 100% 100% of your parent element size, this can be changed by passing a custom `style={}` prop to your component.
-It is also making sure that anything that is not used in your shader is not being processed in the JS side to avoid useless event listeners, etc. so if you don't use the `iMouse` uniform the mouse event listener will not be activated and the `iMouse` will not be added and passed to your shader.
+It is also making sure that anything that is not used in your shader is not being processed in the JS side to avoid useless event listeners, etc. so if you don't use the `iMouse` uniform the mouse event listener will not be activated and the `iMouse` uniform will not be added and passed to your shader.

 ## How to use it